xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 one line.
 As I mentioned last time, the most straightforward way to  do  this  is to simply treat the newline characters, carriage return  and line feed, as white space.
-This is, in fact, the way the  C  standard  library  routine,  iswhite, works.
+This is, in fact, the way the  C  standard  library  routine,  `iswhite`, works.
 We  didn't actually try this  before.
 I'd like to do it now, so you can get a feel for the results.

-To do this, simply modify the single executable  line  of IsWhite to read:
+To do this, simply modify the single executable  line  of `IsWhite` to read:

 ```delphi